jonevance/APIUnit/README.md

 }
 ```

-Save this as "simple.json" and execute `apiunit simple.json` - you should now have a directory called "tests" with a
+Save this as "simple.json" and execute `apiunit simple.json`.
+You should now have a directory called "tests" with a
 file called GetTest.php.
 This file is a script that is ready to be used with [PHPUnit](https://phpunit.de) like this:
 `phpunit tests/GetTest.php`.